 In this video, I wanted to go through the number one mistake people make when training the core.

 The Number One Mistake When Training the Core

 I will get Andrea to demonstrate.

 Go through a plank sequence.
-A lot of people forget that the core is three dimensional, and you need to train in 3 dimensions.
-So if you just do a front plank or side plank, you are really missing a lot when it comes to training your core, and therefore exposing your core to greater risk of injury and slowing down the recovery of injury.
-It can also affect building strength and any type of weight loss you want in that area.
+Many people forget that the core is three-dimensional, and you need to train in 3 dimensions.
+So if you do a front or side plank, you are missing a lot when training your core, exposing it to a greater risk of injury and slowing down the recovery of an injury.
+It can also affect building strength and any weight loss you want in that area.

 The front plank is an excellent exercise.
-Raise up until your heels, knees, hips, shoulders and head are in good alignment and you are tight throughout your whole body.
+Raise until your heels, knees, hips, shoulders, and head are in good alignment, and you are tight throughout your whole body.
 This helps work your core in the front direction.

 Another great exercise is called the side plank.
 This helps challenge your core from the side.

 It is important to combine those two exercises.
-When you move from a front plank, to side plank, back to your front plank, back to the side plank, you are working more of your core.
-You are targeting your core from the front and from the side.
+When you move from a front plank to a side plank, back to your front plank, and back to the side plank, you are working more of your core.
+You are targeting your core from the front and the side.
 When you are transitioning between these exercises, you are working on the core throughout the whole movement, which is what you need to train and challenge the core in three dimensions.